Deployment Details

 1. The user must configure either AWS Direct Connect, a VPN, or a jumpbox to access the private subnet.

-2. The majority of AWS services can be accessible over VPC Endpoint.
+2. All AWS services can be accessible over VPC Endpoint.
 The Console and Agent will attempt to contact all endpoint-enabled services using that method.
 All requests going through endpoints will be traveling over the AWS global network infrastructure.

 Replace variables and awscli profile name